toradex/toradex-torizon-manifest/README.md

 Creating a local topic branch
 -----------------------------

-Setup will already create a branch called $USER/work but if you need to create local branches for all repos which then can be done e.g.
+If you need to create local branches for all repos which then can be done e.g.
 ```
 $ ~/bin/repo start myangstrom --all
 ```